curupayti/curupas/README.md

 Create new project.

-Enable database and storage, allow permission on both rules.
+Enable database and storage, allow permission on both rules for testing.
 Read write true.

 # Initialize SDK